Crayfry/PictureProgram/README.md

 A console-based simple picture program that can edit a picture in varies ways.
 Uses Sean Barrett's stb single-file public domain file libraries for C/C++.

 # Requirements
-GCC c++ compiler
+GCC c++ compiler,
-Supported picture file - PNG or JPG
+Supported picture file - PNG or JPG,
 Pictures in picture_reservoir folder for the mosaic functionality

 # Usage